mlubinsky/mlubinsky.github.com/algo/README.md

 https://papa.bretmulvey.com/post/124027987928/hash-functions

 ```
 Let’s say we want to count the number of times elements appear in a stream of data.
 A simple solution is to maintain a hash table that maps elements to their frequencies.

-This approach does not scale: Imagine having a stream with billions of elements, most of which are unique.
+This approach does not scale:
+ Imagine having a stream with billions of elements, most of which are unique.
 Even if we are only interested in the most important ones, this method has huge space requirements.
-Since we do not know for which items to store counts, our hash table will grow to contain billions of elemen
+Since we do not know for which items to store counts, our hash table will grow to contain billions of elements
 ```

 https://florian.github.io//count-min-sketch/